Python-PyQt/PyQt6-Docs/descriptions/Qt3DRender/QMaterial-c.rst

 In practice, it often happens that a single QEffect is being referenced by several :sip:ref:`~PyQt6.Qt3DRender.QMaterial` components.
 This allows to only create the effect, techniques, passes and shaders once while allowing to specify the material by adding QParameter instances.

-A QParameter defined on a :sip:ref:`~PyQt6.Qt3DRender.QMaterial` is overridden by a QParameter (of the same name) defined in a QTechniqueFilter or a QRenderPassFilter.
+A QParameter defined on a :sip:ref:`~PyQt6.Qt3DRender.QMaterial` overrides parameter (of the same name) defined in a QEffect, QTechnique and QRenderPass, but are overridden by parameter in QRenderPassFilter and QTechniqueFilter.

 ::